 Here is why you might need an approval workflow for purchase order changes.

-You want to know why something changed and when it was changed.
+ou want to know why something was changed and when it was changed.

-Depending upon the size of the company, this could have a significant impact on the company’s budgets and should be authorized at the right level of the management.
+Depending upon the size of the company, this could have a significant impact on the company’s budgets and should be authorized at the appropriate level of management.

 Continuing with the above example, if you don’t have a purchase order approval for changes, any employee can change the purchase order and palace orders for items that were not authorized for purchase.